liferay/liferay-docs/develop/learning-paths/mobile/articles/02-using-the-mobile-sdk/06-retrieve-and-display-entries.markdown

         }
     }

-Besides using entries instead of guestbooks, this class works the same as `GetGuestbooksCallback`.
+Besides using entries instead of guestbooks, and `EntriesFragment` instead of `GuestbooksActivity`, this class works the same as `GetGuestbooksCallback`.
 See the previous article for details on how this class works.

 Great!
 Your app now contains the basic infrastructure it needs to retrieve guestbook entries.
 You're ready to make the server call.

-### Making the Server Call [](id=making-the-server-call)
+## Making the Server Call [](id=making-the-server-call)

-Next, you need a method for making the call that retrieves the portlet's entries.
-Recall that you retrieved guestbooks with the `getGuestbooks` method.
-You'll retrieve entries similarly with the `getEntries` method.
-Add it to the `EntriesFragment` class as follows:
+In your `EntriesFragment` class, you need a method for making the call that retrieves the portlet's entries.
+Recall that you retrieved guestbooks with the `getGuestbooks` method in `GuestbooksActivity`.
+You'll retrieve entries similarly by creating a `getEntries` method in `EntriesFragment`.
+Add this method to the `EntriesFragment` class as follows:

     protected void getEntries(long guestbookId) {
         Session session = SessionContext.createSessionFromCurrentSession();